Health Services in Leeds

 For children in year 6, a 0-19 Healthcare Support Worker will undertake your child’s height and weight in line with the National Child Measurement Programme.
 This will take place in your child’s school and you will receive information about it.

 Further support is also on hand for families when they need it.
-For example, with breastfeeding, bed wetting, emotional difficulties, oral health, bereavement, behaviour, sleep, continence (up to age 5 years) and bullying.
-This will be offered through a variety of methods such as by telephone call, virtual baby clinics, baby hubs, and home or clinic based appointments.
+This will be offered through a variety of methods such as by telephone call, baby hubs, and home or clinic based appointments.

 We can also provide support and guidance for children and young people who are identified as young carers.